 Offering a similar experience to Applebee’s or Chili’s, T.G.I.
 Friday’s offers diners pretty much the same in terms of menu choices.
-Burgers and steaks headline the menu, and as we know, those items are becoming a bigger expense for the company than before.
+Burgers and steaks headline the menu.
+And as we know, those items are becoming a bigger expense for the company.

 The company has done its best to separate itself from the pack, even offering free food to keep customers coming in the door.
-But analysts have been looking down on the company, even going so far as to say that recent promotions “will destroy” it.
-Friday’s faces threats on all sides and food expenses is simply another one to add to the list.
+But analysts have been looking down on the company, even going so far as to say recent promotions “will destroy” it.

-Chili’s specializes in Southwestern cuisine, although they do offer a number of other options.
-Recently, the company made the announcement that it was dropping several dishes from its menu — many which are expensive to make, and coincidentally don’t necessarily match up with the restaurant’s theme.
+Chili’s specializes in Southwestern cuisine, though it does offer a number of other options.
+Recently, the company made the announcement that it was dropping several dishes from its menu — many that are expensive to make and coincidentally don’t necessarily match up with the restaurant’s theme.

-Bloomberg reports that Chili’s has decided to drop items like pizza, the Philadelphia cheesesteak, and in many regions, country-fried steak.
-These items all incorporate expensive ingredients like beef and cheese, and were probably easily put on the chopping block.
-Chili’s is becoming a liability for its parent company, and it’s unclear where things are headed in the future with increasing costs and declining sales.
+Bloomberg reports Chili’s decided to drop items, such as pizza, the Philadelphia cheesesteak, and country-fried steak.
+These items all incorporate expensive ingredients, such as beef and cheese, and were probably easily put on the chopping block.
+Chili’s is becoming a liability for its parent company, and it’s unclear where things are headed with increasing costs and declining sales.

 8. Romano’s Macaroni Grill

-Over the past two years, Romano’s Macaroni Grill has experienced an overall drop in sales of 11.5%.
-This, after the company had actually forecasted growth of 1%, as The Motley Fool reports.
-But the simple fact of the matter is that the Macaroni Grill has found itself in the same position that competitors like The Olive Garden have: Its customer base has been hit hard, and are therefore looking at other options.
+Romano’s Macaroni Grill has experienced a serious drop in sales, The Motley Fool reports.
+But the simple fact of the matter is Macaroni Grill has found itself in the same position its competitors have: Its customer base has been hit hard and is therefore looking at other options.

-Wendy’s is in the same boat as McDonald’s.
-It’s input costs are going up, and it’s reflected on the menu.
+Despite recent struggles, Wendy’s is showing signs of life.
+Still, Wendy’s is in the same boat as McDonald’s.
+Its input costs are going up, and that’s reflected on the menu.
 At some point, people would rather spend more money somewhere else.
 In fact, Wendy’s executive team has identified cheaper prices at grocery stores to be a very real threat.
 People can save money and eat at home — and that’s hurting Wendy’s bottom line.